- This event has passed.

 August 2 - August 3$25.00 - $35.00

 Honorary Oscar Recipient & Legendary Filmmaker

 We are honored to present a special two-night fundraiser benefitting Highways that pays tribute to 2017 Honorary Oscar®recipient and legendary filmmaker, Charles Burnett, in the debut of Highways O.U.R. retroSPECTIVE film series — CHARLES BURNETT: A Cinematic Social Conscience.
 This first in Highways’ periodic film series, will feature two of Mr. Burnett’s most socially impactful films.
 NIGHTJOHN (1996) on Friday, August 2 @ 7:30 pm and a special 25th Anniversary presentation of THE GLASS SHIELD (1994) on Saturday, August 3 @ 7:30 pm.
 Both nights are followed by a Q&A with Mr. Burnett and Special Guests related to the film.
-For NIGHTJOHN he is joined by star Carl Lumbly, who played the title character, and for THE GLASS SHIELD, Mr. Burnett is joined by stars Michael Boatman and Lori Petty.
+For NIGHTJOHN he is joined by stars Carl Lumbly and Beau Bridges, who played the title character, and for THE GLASS SHIELD, Mr. Burnett is joined by stars Michael Boatman, Lori Petty, and Michael Ironside.
 There is also an opening reception that begins at 6:45 pm on August 2, and a dessert reception that follows the Q&A on Saturday, August 3.

 Individual Films (click on the title below to purchase): $20/$15